RhysyG/RhysyG.github.io/_posts/2018-07-21-dinner-table.md

 <div class="o-wrapper  o-wrapper--narrow  u-pt  u-pb+" markdown="1">

-Dinner Table is a communication App that makes it easier to catch up family or friends that are restricted by time zone and geographical boundaries.
+Dinner Table is a communication App that makes it easier to catch up with family or friends that are restricted by time zone and geographical boundaries.

 <small>Note: This is a unsolicited project demonstrating the UX Design Procress.
 The App has not gone into development.</small>